Step-by-Step Guide to Passing the Level I CFA® Exam

-Although the weights are variable (which means they are subject to change), you can see that the ones with the most weight are ethical and professional standards, financial reporting and analysis, equity investments, and fixed income.
+Although the weights are variable (which means they are subject to change), you can see that the one with the most weight is ethics, financial reporting and analysis, equity investments, and fixed income.
 Make sure you are really on top of those four topics.
 Otherwise, it will be more difficult to pass the exam.

 Knowing this format will help you start thinking along those lines as you study.
 It’s also important to remember Level I is testing your knowledge and understanding of these topics, so you need to have the concepts of each topic area down.

 Level I of the CFA exam is definitely challenging.
 The pass rate is in the low-to-mid 40s.
 You can find the most recent pass rates in this article.
 Don’t be discouraged by those numbers.
 Instead, use them to energize your preparation.
 If you haven’t already, you should start studying right away.
 Although CFA Institute recommends 300 hours, that’s really their minimum needed to pass.
 So, see if you can put in more.
 Over the years, successful candidates have told us that they studied for about 360 hours, so that’s a good goal for you.

 Dedicate as much of your free time as you can to studying, and don’t let up until you walk in the door of the testing center.
 In short, start early, and study often.
 Consider an exam prep package because surveys show that the pass rate for Level I is higher for those who do.
 For even more details, check out our article on how to make the most of your study hours.